POETSII/tinsel/README.md

 As our cluster resides in a server room, there are a number of remote-management requirements, e.g. *fan monitoring*, *power measurement*, and *power switching*.
-In particular, the ability to remotely power-switch FPGAs allows fast reprogramming of the overlay, and hence a fast hard-reset capability.
+In particular, the ability to remotely power-switch FPGAs allows fast reprogramming of the overlay from flash, and hence a fast hard-reset capability.
 To meet these requirements, we have developed a per-FPGA *power module*:

 <img align="center" src="doc/figures/powerboard.jpg">